-Prerequisites: Junior Status or Instructor Consent
+Prerequisites: Junior standing.

 NAS 365 - Decolonization Theory

 3 Credits In this course, students study a theoretical foundation for the field of Indigenous Studies, including postcolonial and decolonization theory, Indigenous-centered research methodologies, and community engagement that promotes a decolonizing agenda.
 Working across disciplines, students explore strategies to use Indigenous knowledge traditions in order to undo the colonial legacy, and to address contemporary problems in Indigenous communities today.